mgoebel89/Hydroponic-drs/electronics/PH-Probe.md

 3. Run the `calibrate_ph.py` script on the controller.
 4. Put the probe into a solution with a known PH.
 5. Use the potentiometer on the normalizer board to adjust the PH output to match the solution's PH.

+for more details on ideal values, see [pH-values](PH and Conductivity.md)